The How and Why of Installing WordPress on Your Own Computer

 Start PHPMyAdmin in XAMPP dashboard

-• Click on Databases at the top of the PHPMyAdmin screen.
+• Click on Databases at the top of the phpMyAdmin screen.

 Select Databases in PHPMyAdmin